MetPX/sarracenia/doc/source.rst

 ---------------------------------------------------

 .. warning::
-  Pardon the dust, This package is alpha, not ready for general use yet.
-Please Stay Tuned!
   **FIXME**: Missing sections are highlighted by **FIXME**.
 What is here should be accurate!

 .. contents::

 .. note::
   **FIXME**: known missing elements: good discussion of checksum choice.
-  Caveat about file update strategies.  use case of a file file that is constantly updated, rather than issuing new files.)
+  Caveat about file update strategies.
+Use case of a file file that is constantly updated, rather than issuing new files.)